Streams

 Listing 17-31: Successfully using an iterator as the basis for a stream

-With all those pieces put together, things work the way we want!
-What is more, now that we have StreamExt in scope, we can use all of its utility methods, just like with iterators.
+With all those pieces put together, this code works the way we want!
+What’s more, now that we have StreamExt in scope, we can use all of its utility methods, just as with iterators.
 For example, in Listing 17-32, we use the filter method to filter out everything but multiples of three and five.

 Filename: src/main.rs